Mordien/DoxygenTools/README.md

 Requirements
 ------------

-To create the installation file you need NSIS available from (http://nsis.sourceforge.net/Main_Page).
-Install NSIS on your computer.
+To create the installation file you need to install __NSIS__ available from (http://nsis.sourceforge.net/Main_Page).

 Usage
 -----

 Go to the NSIS folder.
 Select the file _DoxygenTools.nsi_, right click and choose _Compile NSIS Script_.
 This will create the DoxygenTools installer.

-If you are using other versions of the Doxygen applications, make sure that you have the right names of the exe-files in _DoxygenTools.nsi_.
+If you are using other versions of the Doxygen applications, make sure that you have the right name of the exe-files in _DoxygenTools.nsi_.

 Installation